» Family Ephemerellidae (Hendricksons, Sulphurs, PMDs, BWOs)

 Ephemerella aurivillii Mayfly Nymph

 Tubercle: Various peculiar little bumps or projections on an insect.
-Their character is important for the identification of many kinds of insects, such as the nymphs of Ephemerellidae mayflies.).
-It may be that they're both the same species and I don't have my identifications straight.
+Their character is important for the identification of many kinds of insects, such as the nymphs of Ephemerellidae mayflies.) on the back of this nymph.

 A few (not all) of the abdominal tubercles on this Ephemerella needhami